conersteen19/saturn/4102_notes.md

   Repeat til A and B empty
 ```
 Runtime: Θ(nlog(n)) = 2T(n/2) + n (which is a recurrence relation).
 It is also stable.

+### Recurrance relations

+### Example: Maximum Subarray problem

+Given list A of + and - ints, return i and j indicies s.t. i <= j, 0 <= i,j <= A.len, A\[i,..,j\] sum of elements in A continuously.

+Brute force runs n^3 time.
+But we can do better.

+What if we kept a separate array with sum from A\[0\] to A\[i\] leads to n^2 speed.
+That is better but still exponential.

+Can we do better?
+We can try divide and conquer using this mergesort recurrance: T(n) = 2T(n/2) + n.
+Can we match the 2T(n/2)?
+We can split down the middle by recursing a MaxSum(left) and MaxSum(right) to find the max on each side.
+What would happen if a solution crossed a dividing line?
+This algorithm breaks...

+What about the n step?
+We can use n to check for the best solution that crosses the dividing line.
+We can do this by finding the best solutions that touch the node on the dividing line and merging them.
+You can then compare that to MaxSum(l) and (r) and the max is your answer in nlogn time!